|Trail Features:||Views, Geological Features|

 are two parking lots for this trailhead.
 To ensure a spot, you may want

 The first section of the Alum Cave Trail, up to Arch Rock, is a fairly gentle climb.
 You'll follow Alum Cave Creek for the first mile.
 Then, just before reaching Arch Rock, the trail begins to follow the smaller Styx Branch.
-This section of trail is choked with rhododendron, offering beautiful blooms in early summer.
+This section of trail is choked with rhododendron, which offers beautiful blooms during the early summer.

-The night before our hike a strong storm blew through the Smokies, dropping marble-sized hail which still littered the trail that morning.
+The night before our hike a strong storm blew through the Smokies and dropped marble-sized hail, which still littered the trail that morning.
 Guests returning from their stay at the LeConte Lodge the night before reported that the top of the mountain received nearly six inches of hail.
 They also related how they watched an incredible display of lightning below them before the storm moved up and over the mountain.